Kia debuts its first electric vehicle for U.S. market

 Obstacles to EV sales include overcoming buyer concerns about the vehicles’ short driving range, long charging times and lack of charging stations.

-Retail sales staff also are reluctant to spend the extra time it takes to educate buyers about the benefits of electric cars and how they differ from conventional models.
+Retail salespeople also are reluctant to spend the extra time it takes to educate buyers about the benefits of electric cars and how they differ from conventional models.

-There is also serious disagreement whether the long-term future of emission-free cars will belong to electric vehicles or to hydrogen fuel cell vehicles, which have longer range than the current generation but involve a technology and fuel that is new

 In January, Kia said it expects its global retail sales to rise 6 percent to 2.9 million vehicles in 2014, driven by demand in China and the United States, where the company expects to sell 630,000 and 585,000 vehicles, respectively.